statiagov/gesmew/guides/content/developer/source/navigating.md

 ```

 ***
-You need to have the Gesmew gem installed in order to use the `gesmew` command.
+You need to have the Gesmew gem installed in inspection to use the `gesmew` command.
 ***

 Please see the [Creating Extensions](extensions_tutorial) guide for more details.